s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Installation

 Download github files into the Arduino IDE sketch folder, removing `-master` from the application folder name.
-Configure the application using the `#define` statements in `myConfig.h`, in particular select the required ESP-CAM board using `CAMERA_MODEL_`
-Compile with Partition Scheme: `Minimal SPIFFS (...)`.  and with PSRAM enabled.
+Select the required ESP-CAM board using `CAMERA_MODEL_` in `globals.h` Compile with Partition Scheme: `Minimal SPIFFS (...)`.  and with PSRAM enabled.

 **NOTE: If you get compilation errors you need to update your `arduino-esp32` library in the IDE using [Boards Manager](https://github.com/s60sc/ESP32-CAM_MJPEG2SD/issues/61#issuecomment-1034928567)**

-The application web pages and configuration data file (except passwords) are stored in the **/data** folder which needs to be copied as a folder to the SD card.
+The application web pages and configuration data file (except passwords) are stored in the **/data** folder which needs to be copied as a folder to the SD card, or automatically downloaded from GitHub on app startup.
 This reduces the size of the application on flash and reduces wear as well as making updates easier.
-Subsequent updates to the application, or to the **/data** folder contents, can be made using the **OTA Upload** button on the web page.

-On first use, the application will start in wifi AP mode to allow router and other details to be entered via the web page, unless default values have been entered for the `ST_*` variables in `utils.cpp`.
-Alternatively, if the **/data** folder is not present on the SD card, a basic web page allows a wifi connection to be defined, which then downloads the **/data** folder from GitHub.
+On first use, the application will start in wifi AP mode to allow router and other details to be entered via the web page.
+If the **/data** folder is not present on the SD card, it is downloaded from GitHub.
+Subsequent updates to the application, or to the **/data** folder contents, can be made using the **OTA Upload** button on the main web page.
+The **/data** folder can also be reloaded from GitHub using the **Reload /data** button on the configuration web page accessed via the **Edit Config** button.

 Browser functions only tested on Chrome.